 A barrier of some kind, such as a table, can help to keep this distance.
 The counter itself is a barrier.
 You may have found that you feel more comfortable speaking with people when you are behind the counter than when you are out on your own.
-This is because the physical barrier as well.
+This is because the physical barrier acts as a psychological barrier as well.